 Some people like to claim that "religion is imaginary", that there is "no evidence for it".
 In order to reach that conclusion they must of course not consider how unlikely our existence is, historical evidence for things like the resurrection, etc, but lets just say, OK, it's "imaginary".

 We KNOW that money is all dreamed up by man.
 Is that real?
 Capitalism?
 Communism?
 Human Rights?
-Which parts of your life experience DON'T aren't "in your head"?
+Which parts of your important life experience aren't "all in your head"?

 So now life goes on with that bittersweet hole in the heart, but also much gratitude to God for allowing me to live to experience that joy.
 We were able to take her up to see my 89 year old father and get a four generation picture -- considering he was 30 when I was born and I was 31 when my son was born, there is a lot of grace in evidence there!